 Diversity and inclusion are one of my core focuses, and I've mentored people on how to find the right role, communicate effectively, and engage with purpose, and rewritten job descriptions for more inclusive language with highly positive results.

 I've completed three 100-day projects, including writing a collection of poems in a unique 5-line, 19-syllable format I created and a collection of 100 life letters to my son.
 I love coffee, chocolate, beautiful paper goods, nice pens, and flour.
 I live in Chicago with my husband, Andrés, and our 2.5-year-old son, Domingo.
-Our first initials spell MAD but I'm pretty happy about it.
+Our first initials spell MAD but we're pretty happy about it.